-Why didn't photons acquire mass through the same mechanism?
+One question remains unanswered: why didn't photons acquire mass through the same mechanism?
 Or, in other words, why didn't photons follow the same fate as the three weak intermediate force carriers?.
 The answer is that hyper-photons are different to the weak force carriers.
-Hyper-photons will always "live" in a fourth dimensional space.
-Thus there is a profound difference between photons and the weak force carriers.
+Hyper-photons will always "live" in a fourth dimensional space1.
+Thus, there is a profound difference between photons and the weak force carriers that the Standard Model is yet to explain.